Azure/azure-functions-on-container-apps/README.md

 > **Build and Push using Docker:**

 1\.
 In the root project folder, run the [docker build](https://docs.docker.com/engine/reference/commandline/build/) command, and provide a name, azurefunctionsimage, and tag, v1.0.0.
-The following command builds the Docker image for the container.
+> Note: Please make sure docker is running in your local The following command builds the Docker image for the container.
 ```sh
 docker build --tag <DOCKER_ID>/azurefunctionsimage:v1.0.0 .